-This patient was shown to be hypertensive and on atrial fibrillation and, thus, these cardiovascular complications were considered as a plausible cause for the emboli showering leading to multiple brain infarcts and the haemorrhagic focus in the thalamus.
-The haemorrhagic focus could be explained either by the hypertensive episode alone or due to the haemorrhagic transformation of an embolic infarct.
+This patient was shown to be hypertensive and on atrial fibrillation and, thus, these cardiovascular complications were considered as a plausible cause for the emboli showering leading to multiple brain infarcts and the hemorrhagic focus in the thalamus.
+The hemorrhagic focus could be explained either by the hypertensive episode alone or due to the hemorrhagic transformation of an embolic infarct.

 Generally, causes that could explain cardiac embolism to the brain are 1:

 - blood stasis and thrombus formation in an enlarged left cardiac chamber: e.g. a ventricular aneurysm, atrial fibrillation, etc.